Patients & Families

 • Stiffness: Sarcoma often happens around on and the legs or arms.
 If you have surgery the skin around the scar can feel tight.
 If you have treatment around a joint area, you might feel stiffer or have less range of movement.

-• Skin reactions: You might notice a change in colour, swelling, itching or changes in the texture of your skin where you’re treated.
+• Skin reactions: You might notice a change in colour, swelling, itching, or changes in the texture of your skin where you’re treated.
 People with lighter skin tones might experience colour changes such as pink, red or darker than the surrounding area.
 People with brown and black skin tones might have colour changes such as maroon, purple, yellow or grey pigment changes.
 Your skin can ALSO look darker than the surrounding area.
 These changes usually improve after treatment, but this can take a few weeks.

 • Hair Loss: You may lose hair in the treated area, but it often grows back over time.